steve12345585/SnipeOffice/solenv/maven/README.md

 ----

-== Preparations to publish LibreOffice API to Maven Central
+== Preparations to publish SnipeOffice API to Maven Central

 === Deploy Configuration settings for Maven Central